Facebook pixel

 Art of BrainHealth

-Be among the first to experience the architecture and collections in the O’Donnell Athenaeum at UT Dallas.
+NIGHT AT THE MUSEUM: Be among the first to experience the architecture and collections in the O’Donnell Athenaeum at UT Dallas.
 Center for BrainHealth and the Crow Museum of Asian Art invite you to Night at the Museum, an Art of BrainHealth event for young professionals.
 Must be 21+ to attend Night at the Museum – but all ages may attend our pre-event Student Art Competition (starting at 4:30 PM).
+Both events take place at The University of Texas at Dallas.

 In-Person